In-patient luxury rehab center in Thailand

 2. Drug addiction

-Addiction and tolerance can go hand in hand.
+Addiction and tolerance go hand in hand.
 Tolerance to drugs results in the need to amplify the doses for better effect.
 When a person becomes tolerant of prescription medicine, doctors often suggest higher dosages.

-But, the bigger the dose, the higher the odds of addiction.
-Of course, not all drugs are addictive.
-However, typically used products like opiates (Oxycodone) and amphetamines (Adderall) are.
+However, the bigger the dose, the higher the odds of addiction.
+Of course, not all drugs are addictive, but typically used products like opiates (Oxycodone) and amphetamines (Adderall) are.

 Drug addiction is a disease.
 Drug tolerance is not.
 Someone who is addicted can’t stop using a substance.
 After a patient develops a drug addiction, they irrationally and stubbornly try to get the ideal “high”.
 When they can’t get the next dose, they often turn to illicit substances.